yosbelms/getjs/readme.md

 filt(1, 2) // 3
 ```

-If Number, the function will return a n-th (0-based) passed argument.
+If given a number, the filter function will return the n-th (0-based) argument.
 ```js
 var filt = filter(1)
 filt(1, 2) // 2
 ```

-If an Array, it will use the array content as keys to extract the values of the properties in filtered object.
+If given an array, it will use the array content as keys to extract the values of the properties in filtered object.

 ```js
 var person = {